 Another exciting new development at the castle is an extension currently being built that will be home to the first museum in England to explore the history of faith in Britain and Ireland.
 The project has been developed under advisory guidance from academics at the British Museum and the Universities of Durham, Cambridge, York and Newcastle.

-Outside, the castle’s walled garden first developed by Bishop Cosin in the 1600s and re-landscaped in the 1750s is undergoing a new restoration and revival and will include a new walled garden restaurant.
+Outside, the castle’s walled garden, first developed by Bishop Cosin in the 1600s and re-landscaped in the 1750s, is undergoing a new restoration and revival and will include a new walled garden restaurant.
 The charming Gothic style Deer House of 1767 in the castle’s park is one of the most interesting features of the grounds.
-The park was once the home to 300 deer and were fattened in the winter for hunting outside the winter months.
-In October 1346 the park hosted an army of some 16,000 men prior to the battle of Neville’s Cross forught against the Scots near Durham.
+The park was once the home to 300 deer and they were fattened in the winter for hunting outside the winter months.
+In October 1346 the park hosted an army of some 16,000 men prior to the battle of Neville’s Cross fought against the Scots near Durham.